-My big revelation was an actor called Mark Rylance (not his real name).
+My big revelation was Mark Rylance.
 I have somehow got through a long life without ever coming across this wonderful thesp.
 His performance in this won the film's only Oscar - deservedly.
 I saw a bit of the next Spielberg/Rylance film, The BFG (2016), but in hospital, when I wasn't able to give it my full attention due to recent anaesthetisation.
 It looked pretty bad, so I must have been out of it.

 Erik Kohn in IndieWire: "Given the expectations for the role, Hanks turns in a finely tuned, jovial performance in a movie that barely gives much screen time to other characters (Amy Ryan, as Donovan’s concerned wife, barely registers as more than prop).
 It’s Rylance, however, who stands out as the most potent ingredient: His muted delivery speaks to a mounting sense of internal agendas that remain unexpressed throughout.
 It gets to the point where Donovan repeatedly asks the imprisoned man why he’s not worried, only to receive a cocked eyebrow and the soft refrain, “Would it help?”

 Garry Gillard | New: 4 March, 2017 | Now: 2 January, 2022